wujy28/tp/docs/DeveloperGuide.md

    Use case ends.

-**Extensions**

-* 1a.
-Advanced&Efficient detects that list is empty.
-    * 1a1.
-Advanced&Efficient shows message saying list is empty.

-      Use case resumes from step 2.

 \
 **Use case: UC02 - Add a patient**

 **Guarantees**

-- Patient added will not have same `NAME` or `IC_NUMBER` as any existing patients.
+- Patient added will not have same name or IC number as any existing patients.

 **MSS**